adobe/phased-testing/README.md

 ### Setting Execution Modes

 #### Shuffled Mode
-In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest(canShuffle = true)`
+In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest`

 #### Single Run Mode
-In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest(canShuffle = false)`.
-However because the interruption will happen at the same location all the time, you have to add the annotation `@PhaseEven@PhaseEvent` where you expect the interruption to occur.
+In order for a test scenario to be executed in shuffle mode you simply need to set the annotation `@PhaseEvent` somewhere along its steps.
+The location of this annotation is where you expect the interruption to occur..

-Optionally if you consider that the scenario can never be run as non-phased, you need also include:  `@PhasedTest(canShuffle = false, executeInactive = false)`.
+Optionally if you consider that the scenario can never be run as non-phased, you need also include:  `@PhasedTest(executeInactive = false)`.
 When executeInactive is false, the Single Run scenario will only run when in Phases.

 ### Local Execution
 Ideally you should set the default data provider on your tests.
 This allows you to execute the test locally without needing to force the Phased Test listener.

 ```
 @Test( dataProvider = PhasedDataProvider.DEFAULT, dataProviderClass = PhasedDataProvider.class)
-@PhasedTest(canShuffle = true)
+@PhasedTest
 public class MyPhasedTest {
 }
 ```